DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 You do not need to build the Jar in order to use the custom policy.

 When you use the policy to encrypt data, the resulting cipher-text can be decrypted by other systems.
 Likewise, the policy can decrypt cipher-text obtained from other systems.
 To do that, the encrypting and decrypting systems need to use the same key, the same AES mode, the same padding, and the same Initialization Vector (IV).
 Read up on AES if this is not clear to you.

 The policy performs only AES crypto.

 ## Policy Configuration

 The policy performs encryption or decryption of data, using the AES algorithm.
 There are a variety of options, which you can select using Properties in the configuration.
 Examples follow, but here's a quick summary:

 - the policy uses as its source, the message.content.
 If you wish to encrypt something else, specify it with the source property
 - The policy can use a key and initialization vector (IV) that you specify directly.
-- Specify the key & iv encoded as either base64 or hex.
+- Specify the key & iv encoded as either base64, base64url, or base16.
 - Alternatively, specify a passphrase, and the policy will derive a key and optionally the IV via [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2).
 If you specify the key and the passphrase, the key takes precedence.
 - Specify the mode (eg, CBC, OFB, CFB, GCM), and padding (PKCS5Padding, NoPadding).
 - Specify a key strength in bits.
 It defaults to 128-bit encryption.
-- optionally encode (base64, hex) the output octet stream upon encryption
+- optionally encode (base64, base64url, base16) the output octet stream upon encryption
 - optionally UTF-8 decode the output octet stream upon decryption

 The policy has not been tested with AES modes other than GCM, CBC, OFB, or CFB.